-Opening a bank account is a mandatory first step, as rent is paid each money via direct debit.
+Opening a bank account in Andorra is a mandatory first step, as rent is paid each money via direct debit.

-In addition to this, registration and payment of services (electricity, water, rental insurance, etc.) is also done via direct debit.
+In addition to this, registration and payment of services (electricity, water, tenants insurance, etc.) is also done via direct debit.

 You may find a landlord that is happy to have you deposit the money in their account each month, but this is rare.
 Typically in this case they will require a larger up front deposit, which as you will find below, is already substantial.